 Life After Law School

 The summer before his 2L year, Arnold clerked for Judge Michael McConnell (now a Stanford Law professor) on the U.S. Court of Appeals for the Tenth Circuit.
 Before his 3L year, he was a summer associate at Latham & Watkins, where he practiced start-up and venture capital law.
 After receiving his JD from Michigan Law in 2008, Arnold joined McKinsey & Company as a management consultant in Palo Alto, California, where he worked for four years.
-Today he is running business operations and marketing for the technology start-up company AppDirect, a cloud service marketplace and management platform.
+He then handled business operations and marketing for the technology startup AppDirect before founding Arnold Capital, which helps entrepreneurs grow their companies, in January 2014.

 "It's rewarding to see my thinking translated into a bigger, stronger company every week," Arnold said, "and to use the skills I learned in management consulting to think through new business problems."